VikramTiwari/free-ports/README.md

 **Solution**:
 1. Right-click → Open → Open
 2. Or run: `xattr -cr PortManager.app`

+#### "Apple could not verify this app is free of malware"
+**Solution**:
+1. Right-click → Open → Open (in the new dialog)
+2. Or go to System Preferences → Security & Privacy → General → Click "Open Anyway"
+3. Or run: `xattr -d com.apple.quarantine PortManager.app`

 #### App doesn't appear in menu bar
 **Solution**: